guimilan/Semantic-Image-Segmentation/README.md

 FCN-based models have been developed on top of several different architectures, notably AlexNet and VGG.
 The layers of a FCN-Alexnet have been implemented on PyTorch, as shown below.

-Additionally, an Alexnet has been successfully loaded, its layers frozen and fine tuned for classification on a smaller dataset with an accuracy rating of 85%, which is about the reported accuracy value for the ALexnet.
+Additionally, a pretrained Alexnet has been successfully loaded, its layers frozen and fine tuned for classification on a smaller dataset with an accuracy rating of 85%, which is about the reported accuracy value for the Alexnet.
 The code to replace the FCN-Alexnet's default layers with the ones loaded from the pretrained Alexnet is already functional.

 COCO provides its segmentation masks in a compressed, encoded format.
-In order to make training easier,
+Performing decoding and coupling each mask with its corresponding image during training would result in additional computational effort to an already intensive task.
+Thus, our efforts are now focused on generating a new dataset, composed of fully segmented images ready to use as ground truth.

-Finally, the code for training on MS Coco will be written, and functionality for fine tuning for smaller datasets will be implemented as time allows.
+Planned next steps include writing the code for training on MS Coco, completing the basic data pipeline that would allow proper experimentation to begin.
+This will be followed by tweaks to the architecture and fine tuning to specific tasks, such as medical image and street image segmentation.
+Finally, training on VGG-based FCNs (FCN-32, FCN-16 and FCN-8) will be tested, provided there's enough time left.

 ## References
 [1]COCO - Common Objects in Context.
 Available on http://cocodataset.org/